marcelduin/Micrio.Blogpost.wasm-v3/README.md

 >
 > *Can I use it for HTML marker rendering?
 No -- direct DOM operations are not supported.*
 >
 > *Can I use it to download the image tiles for me with higher performance?
-No -- WASM by itself has no download capabilities.*
+No -- Wasm by itself has no download capabilities.*
 >
 > *Can I replace the current Micrio schizoid Canvas2D and three.js rendering methods using one solution?*
 >